TAMUCIDI/ABM-FGCM/README.md

 ## Output File
 file at `/SimulationResults/OutputData/`

+1. CP (short for City Population): This pandas dataframe maintains the entire state of the city, including health of each agent and its permanent list of contacts.
+It can be accessed by tests as well as intervention policies.
+A row of CP is an agent and a column is an attribute, e.g., "id".

+2. TestingHistory: This is a numpy array which maintain the test status of each agent (row) on each day (column).
+Agents that test positive on a day are marked +1, those that test negative are marked -1, and those that are not tested are marked 0.

+3. InterventionHistory: This is a list which contains all the interventions applied till date.

 ## References
 1. [ANALYZING AND SIMPLIFYING MODEL UNCERTAINTY IN FUZZY COGNITIVE MAPS](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8247923 "Title")
 2. [How Reliable are Test Numbers for Revealing the COVID-19 Ground Truth and Applying Interventions?](https://arxiv.org/abs/2004.12782 "Title")